Chia-Network/chia-docs/docs/12rpcs/rpcs.md

 ---

 # 12.1 Chia RPC API
-The chia node and services come with a JSON rpc api server that allows you to access information and control the services.
+The Chia node and services come with a JSON RPC API server that allows you to access information and control the services.
 These are accessible via HTTP, WebSockets, or via client SDKs.
 The ports can be configured in `~/.chia/mainnet/config/config.yaml`.
-The rpc ports should not be exposed to the internet.
+The RPC ports should not be exposed to the internet.
 TLS certificates are used to secure the communication.

 ### Default Ports: